 Then, we’ll read our day’s Scripture passage.
 Actually, I’ll probably read it aloud twice so we can fully hear and understand each sentence.

 Lastly, we’ll go over each of the questions listed on each day.
 Some of the answers are easy to come up with and some are more thought-provoking.

 Because we do Bible Study time together as a family at the beginning of our homeschool day, all of my children are involved in the question and answer session – from age 3 up to my oldest, age 8 1/2.

 Note: We still do our Bible time exactly the same 7 years later!
 And those same sweet kiddos are now 15, 13, 11, 10, and the 3 year old who hadn’t been dreamed of when I originally wrote this post. ❤

 Directions for Using This Bible Reading Schedule to Study Christ’s Birth

 I created this Reading Schedule for my own family because I just couldn’t find exactly what I wanted online.
-(Which seems to be the case often!)

 I’d be thrilled if you choose to download this schedule with accompanying questions and use it with your own children as well.

 After downloading, you can print the pages and make yourself a small booklet or you can read straight from your mobile device or laptop – whichever is easiest for you.

 The beginning days are short, so you could double up on those if needed.